-Installation of telecommunications mast - Land 2350M NE of Forestry Commission Car Park, Glen Affric, Cannich
+Installation of telecommunications mast - Land 1670M NW of Mullardoch Cottage, Cannich

-It is with regret that we note our concerns about the application submitted on behalf of VMO2 UK Ltd seeking planning permission for the construction of a 25m telecoms mast and associated equipment (Highland Council planning ref.
-23/04716/FUL) (the 'Proposed Development') as part of the Shared Rural Network programme ('SRN').
+We wish to note our concerns about the application submitted on behalf of VMO2 UK Ltd seeking planning permission for the construction of a 25m telecoms mast and associated equipment (Highland Council planning ref.
+23/04957/FUL) (the 'Proposed Development') as part of the Shared Rural Network programme ('SRN').

 We are a conservation charity that supports the ambition to improve connectivity for rural communities and businesses.
-We also support the continued protection of Scotland's wild land as a finite national asset that contributes to the health and wellbeing of present and future generations.
+We also support the protection of Scotland's wild land as a finite national asset that contributes to the health and wellbeing of present and future generations.
 We have significant concerns about some aspects of how the SRN is being rolled out.
 Our joint position statement with Mountaineering Scotland (attached) outlines our concerns and has been supported by nine other organisations noted on the last page.
 We have raised our concerns with the Operators and the SRN.